Towards UV-Models of Kinetic Mixing and Portal Matter VII: A Light Dark Photon in the $3_c3_L1_A1_B$ Model: Three Stages of Gauge Symmetry Breaking

-We first turn to the symmetry breaking for the neutral gauge boson sector; here we will be very generic and assume that the only Higgs fields that are present are those that give masses to the quarks to be discussed below.
-As noted in the previous Section, the breaking of $3_L1_A1_B \to 1_{em}$ takes place in three distinct, widely separated stages via a set of $3_L$ Higgs triplets/anti-triplets with the first occurring at or above the $\sim 10$ TeV mass scale where $3_L1_A1_B \to 2_L1_Y1_D$, \ie, the unbroken SM plus the usual (at this point massless) DP.
+We first turn to the symmetry breaking for the neutral gauge boson sector; here we will be very generic and assume for simplicity that the only Higgs fields that are present are those that give masses to the quarks and leptons to be discussed below.
+As noted above and in previous Section, the breaking of $3_L1_A1_B \to 1_{em}$ takes place in three distinct, widely separated stages via a set of $3_L$ Higgs triplets/anti-triplets with the first occurring at or above the $\sim 10$ TeV mass scale where $3_L1_A1_B \to 2_L1_Y1_D$, \ie, the unbroken SM plus the usual (and at this point massless) DP.
 The vev for this breaking, $w$, must be experienced by one of the components of a complex scalar, which here we will denote as $\chi=(\chi_1,\chi_2,\chi_3)^T=H_X$, having $Q=T_{3L}=Q_D=0$, as these symmetries must remain unbroken until lower mass scales are reached.
 These restrictions then tell us that it is the lowest member of this triplet/anti-triplet that obtains the vev, $<\chi_3>=w/\sqrt 2$, to avoid breaking $2_L$ and, further, these considerations also completely fix the corresponding values of $X_{A,B}$ for $\chi$ in terms of the parameters $\lambda,\sigma$.
-As we will see later below, $w$ will also end up generating the masses of all of the PM fermion fields as required.
-Interestingly, when $\sigma =\pm 1$, one also finds that another one of the components of $\chi$, (\ie, $\chi_1$ or $\chi_2$) but now carrying $Q_D=\pm 1$, depending upon whether $\chi$ is a ${\bf 3}$ or ${\bf 3^*}$, is also electrically neutral, $Q=0$, and which also has $T_{3L}=\pm 1/2$.
-In such a case this component may {\it also} obtain a vev, \eg, $<\chi_{1(2)}>=u_1/\sqrt 2$, but it must be $\lsim 1$ GeV as it leads to a breaking of $U(1)_D$ and generates a DP mass.
-Since $w>>u_1$, we can safely ignore the effects of $u_1\neq 0$ for the moment but we will return to it later below.
+As we will see later below, $w$ will also end up generating the masses of all of the PM fermion fields as required as well as breaking $3_L1_A1_B\to 2_L1_Y1_D$ Interestingly, when $\sigma =\pm 1$, one also finds that another one of the components of $\chi$, (\ie, $\chi_1$ or $\chi_2$) but now carrying $Q_D=\pm 1$, depending upon whether $\chi$ is a ${\bf 3}$ or ${\bf 3^*}$, is also electrically neutral, $Q=0$, and which also has $T_{3L}=\pm 1/2$.
+In such a case this component may {\it also} obtain a vev, \eg, $<\chi_{1(2)}>=u_1/\sqrt 2$, but we will require it to be $\lsim 1$ GeV as it leads to a breaking of $U(1)_D$ and generates a DP mass at this scale.